JetBrains/sample_rails_app_7th_ed/README.md

    4. Press `OK`
    5. Select added SDK in `Ruby SDK and Gems` and press `OK`

-If you run into any trouble, you can remove `Gemfile.lock` and rebundle at any time:

 Next, migrate the database:

 ```